Colosseum: Large-Scale Wireless Experimentation Through Hardware-in-the-Loop Network Emulation: Introduction

-In this paper, we describe Colosseum, the world's largest wireless network emulator with hardware in-the-loop.\footnote{\url{https://www.colosseum.net}} Originally built by the \gls{darpa} to support the \gls{sc2}~\cite{darpa_sc2}, Colosseum is now open to the research community while being expanded and operated by the Institute for the Wireless Internet of Things\footnote{\url{https://www.northeastern.edu/wiot}} at Northeastern University through an \gls{nsf} grant.
+In this paper, we present Colosseum---the world's largest wireless network emulator with hardware in-the-loop---as a platform that is \textit{for the first time} available to the research community.\footnote{\url{https://www.colosseum.net}} Originally built by the \gls{darpa} and by the Johns Hopkins University Applied Physics Laboratory to support the \gls{sc2}~\cite{darpa_sc2, tilghman2019will, yuan2019defense, coleman2019overview, freeman2019software, plummer2019development, mok2019resource, white2019standard, yim2019incumbent, curtis2019traffic, barcklow2019radio}, Colosseum is being expanded and operated by the Institute for the Wireless Internet of Things\footnote{\url{https://www.northeastern.edu/wiot}} at Northeastern University through an \gls{nsf} grant, which also made it publicly available to the research community.
 With its 256~\glspl{sdr} and 128~remotely-accessible compute nodes and GPUs, Colosseum provides the capabilities to test full-protocol stack solutions at scale with real hardware devices and in emulated---yet realistic---environments with complex channel interactions (e.g., path loss, fading, multipath).
 Besides its experimentation capabilities, Colosseum can be used as an \gls{ai} playground and wireless data factory to create large-scale datasets and train/test solutions in a safe and controlled environment~\cite{bonati2021scope,bonati2021intelligence}.
 We provide an overview of the architectural components and emulation capabilities of Colosseum in Sections~\ref{sec:architecture} and~\ref{sec:scenarios}.
 We show how to use Colosseum in Section~\ref{sec:how_to_use}, including practical use cases in Section~\ref{sec:usecases}.
 Finally, we describe the planned extensions to Colosseum in Section~\ref{sec:evolution} and we draw our conclusions in Section~\ref{sec:conclusions}.